 Read on to learn more about how moneyline betting works.

-Football and basketball do have moneylines in addition to point spreads.
+Football and basketball have moneylines in addition to point spreads.
 In recent years, football moneylines have become extremely popular among sports bettors.
 Moneyline betting is based on the amount bet per $100.

-For instance, a large favorite of -300 or more is most likely to win going to win their matchup but that large price means you’ll be risking a lot for a small payout.
+For instance, a large favorite of -300 or more is most likely to win going to win their matchup, but that large price means you’ll be risking a lot for a small payout.

 You are risking a lot to win very little and even though a large favorite will win most of the time, when they do lose, you will find yourself out a lot of money.
-I try to stay away from large favorite moneylines, because the amount risked is very high and the payoff is low.
+We try to stay away from large favorite moneylines, because the amount you must risk is very high and the payoff is low.

-For example, for a moneyline wager of +250, a bettor will only need to win about 28% of the time to break even and for a +300 wager the bettor would only need to win 25% of the time to break even.
+For example, for a moneyline wager of +250, you only need to win about 28% of the time to break even.
+For a +300 wager, you only need to win 25% of the time to break even.

 In cases when there is a point spread and moneyline offered on an event, such as an NFL football game, many bettors will place a wager on the moneyline and point spread of an underdog they feel has a chance to pull the upset.
 They will safely bet the point spread because they feel the game will be close, but will also put themselves in line for a nice payday if the underdog wins straight-up.

 In general, I think this means taking higher upside picks, such as underdogs rather than taking large favorites.
-However, bettors should analyze each game independently looking for value in both favorite and underdog moneylines.
+However, you should analyze each game independently looking for value in both favorite and underdog moneylines.